 Here are some tips to keep your yard alive and happy, despite the scorching heat.

 1.)
-Water in the early morning (ideal time) or evening when the sun is not as hot and the winds are calm.
+Water in the early morning (ideal time) or in the evening when the sun is not as hot and the winds are calm.
 This will decrease the chance of water being lost to evaporation.
-If you do water in the evening, be aware that wet foliage may lead to fungus or mildew, making plants unsightly and threatening their health.
+If you do water later in the evening, be aware that wet foliage may lead to fungus or mildew, making plants unsightly and threatening their health.
 Be ready to control diseases if you irrigate at night.

 2.)
 Water only the roots and drip line of plants - not the foliage.
 Watering the foliage may result in sun scald during the heat of the day.
 The drip line of the plant is the area directly below the outermost reaches of the branches.

 3.)
 Water new plantings more frequently to get their roots established.
 You should water lightly but more often.
 Water mature plantings more thoroughly but less frequently.
 You want to get the water deep into the soil to encourage roots to grow deeper.
 Shallow watering keeps roots close to the surface leaving plants susceptible to drying out more frequently.